TimJaspers0801/SurgeNet/README.md

 <h1>Installation using Conda</h1>
 <div align="left">
+We use Anaconda for installation, but you are free to use other methods, as long as the Python and timm versions are correct.
 If you don't have Anaconda, download it from the following link: [Anaconda Download](https://www.anaconda.com/download)

 Create a Conda environment: